GeoffDeal/GeoffDeal/README.md

 # Geoff Deal
 ___
 ## About Me
-I'm an aspiring developer who joined the Get Coding program in November 2023 to leverage my passion for learning and problem solving into a new career.
+I'm a developer who joined the Get Coding program in November 2023 to leverage my passion for learning and problem solving into a new career.

 ## Projects
 ### [DailyScroll](https://github.com/GeoffDeal/DailyScroll)